OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Merrell Moab 3 Mid Waterproof Hiking Boot

-Merrell makes some high-quality traditional hiking boots, and they offer them in wide sizing, which makes me like the brand even more.
+Merrell produces high-quality traditional hiking boots and even offers them in wide sizes, which makes me appreciate the brand even more.

-The waterproof membrane is a bonus for helping to keep your feet dry, which is essential for day hiking in rainy or muddy environments.
-The boots also come in various color combinations, so you can choose the ones that best match your style.
+The Gore-Tex waterproof membrane is a great advantage, as it keeps your feet dry—a must for day hikes in rainy or muddy conditions.
+The boots also come in various color combinations, so you can select the ones that best match your style.

-Many wearers say they’re comfortable right out of the box, and I agree.
-The Merrell Moab hardly required me to break them in before wearing them out on the trails, and I felt comfy immediately.
+Many wearers report that these boots are comfortable straight out of the box, and I agree.
+The Merrell Moab boots required hardly any break-in time before I wore them on the trails, and they felt comfortable immediately.

-Find out more information about this product by checking our Merrell Moab 3 Mid Waterproof review where we tested and analyzed all its features.
+Find out more information about this product by checking our review where we tested and analyzed all its features.

 PROS